|

 The next Scottish Police Staff Pay date is September

-on certain issues being reached, but this did not happen.
-Since
+agreement on certain issues being reached, but this did not happen.

-agreement) the Scottish Police Staff's annual pay award has continued
+government agreement) the Scottish Police Staff's annual pay award

-are paying less for the same skills and responsibilities.
-The increasing
+Forces in Scotland are paying less for the same skills and responsibilities.

-value of Scottish Police Staff within the Police Forces must be
+The increasing value of Scottish Police Staff within the Police

-compensated fairly for the important work they perform.
+Forces must be compensated fairly for the important work they

 The 2007 Pay Claim: